wikimatze/vimfiles/README.md

 - `:PlugInstall` ... installs all the specified
 - `:PlugClean` ... will remove all not used bundles
 - `:PlugUpgrade` ... upgrade vim-plug automatically
+- `:PlugDiff` ... show the latest change commits for your installed plugins

 ## [vim-partial](https://github.com/jbgutierrez/vim-partial)